kkgthb/web-site-astro-03-sitecore/README.md

 ### Needs tutorial

-TODO:  explain how to watch this in action.
+TODO:  explain how to watch this codebase run.

 ### Some paths broken with SSG